 Aesthetics of window wall differ greatly from curtain wall.
 Architects need to consider how the exposed slab edge will be addressed in the design stage of a project.
 There are some very creative ways to work metal panels into the facade to cover the slab edge and integrate into the window wall system.
 There are some window wall systems that can replicate curtain wall on a small sale, but nothing comes close to achieving the same continuous look as a curtain wall system on large scale facades.

 Depending on the design intent, window wall may not be an option.
 For example, if your project is a 40+ story building and you want a continuous exterior glass facade, window wall is not the best choice.
 It does not have the structural strength and integrity of curtain wall, so the height of each project is a major consideration when looking at both systems.

 In terms of cost per square foot, window wall is generally less expensive than curtain wall, although the cost of managing the exposed slab edge needs to be considered.
 Window wall also has a high quantity of caulk of joints which can lead to long term maintenance expenses.

-Making a decision between curtain wall and window wall can be tricky due to the many variables that should be considered.
-There is a lot to take into consideration when selecting a glazing system, and the right solution could shift based on changes to your project.
+Making a decision between curtain wall and window wall can be tricky due to the many variables that should be considered for building envelope systems.
+There is a lot to take into consideration when selecting a glazing system, and the right solution could shift based on the building structure design.
 If your team is looking for some feedback while searching for the best glazing solution for your project, please feel free to reach out to us for assistance.
 Our experienced team is always happy to help!
 Since we design, fabricate, and install both systems, we are impartial to either solution, and will gladly help you determine what is best for your project.